Inyanyanel/Supermarket_Sales_Dashboard/README.md

 ### Data Analysis
 We predominantly used excel functions and formulas as demonstrated below;
 #### Functions
-  - Sum, used to get total sales, cost of goods sold and profits.
+  - Sum-used to get total sales, cost of goods sold and profits.
-  - Count, used to get total number of transactions.
+  - Count-used to get total number of transactions.